AgencyPMG/ProgrammingChallenges/ec2-instance/README.md

 note the variables and outputs and implement the module code in the `instance` subdirectory.

+## Acceptance Criteria

+- The VPC and security group community modules are used in `vpc.tf` and will be included during `terraform init`.
+They should not be reimplemented.
+- Your solution is expected to init, plan, and apply cleanly without any errors.
+- Your solution should output the public IP and instance ID after applying.
+- When reviewing your solution, we should be able to ssh in to the instance at using the attached elastic IP and get in using a public key we provide.
+- After gaining access to the instance we should find a 100GB volume formatted as XFS and mounted at `/mnt/volume`.

 ## How do I submit my answer?

 Send an email to tech@pmg.com or reach out to the person who gave you the